+6.2.
+Implications for Policy

-These findings can inform policy and practice in several key ways.
-Beginning first with policy, growing evidence of teacher effects on students' attitudes and behaviors may generate interest among some policymakers to incorporate these estimates into high-stakes decisions.
-This is be particularly relevant after passage of the Every Student Succeeds Act (ESSA), which mandates that states select a nonacademic indicator with which to assess students' success in school (ESSA, 2015).
+These findings can inform policy in several key ways.
+First, our findings may contribute to the recent push to incorporate measures of students' attitudes and behaviors - and teachers' ability to improve these outcomes - into accountability policy (see Duckworth, 2016; Miller, 2015; Zernike, 2016 for discussion of these efforts in the press).
+After passage of the Every Student Succeeds Act (ESSA), states now are required to select a nonacademic indicator with which to assess students' success in school (ESSA, 2015).
 Including measures of students' attitudes and behaviors in accountability or evaluation systems, even with very small associated weights, could serve as a strong signal that schools and educators should value and attend to developing these skills in the classroom.

-But, like other researchers (Duckworth & Yeager, 2015), we caution against a rush to incorporate these measures into high-stakes decisions.
-Hastily adding these measures into accountability systems without providing teachers with the training and support necessary to expand their skillsets could lead to superficial and, ultimately, counterproductive efforts to improve students' attitudes and behaviors.
-Furthermore, the science behind developing measures of students' attitudes and behaviors is relatively new compared to the long history of developing valid and reliable assessment of cognitive aptitude and content knowledge.
+At the same time, like other researchers (Duckworth & Yeager, 2015), we caution against a rush to incorporate these measures into high-stakes decisions.
+The science of measuring students' attitudes and behaviors is relatively new compared to the long history of developing valid and reliable assessments of cognitive aptitude and content knowledge.
 Most existing measures, including those used in this study, were developed for research purposes rather than large-scale testing with repeated administrations.
-In particular, open questions remain about whether reference bias substantially distorts comparisons across schools and about the susceptibility of these measures to "survey" coaching when high-stakes incentives are attached.
-Such incentives likely would render teacher assessments of their students' attitudes and behaviors inappropriate.
-Thus, there is a clear need for additional research on the reliability and validity of self-report measures of students' attitudes and behaviors, as well as the development of objective performance-based measures that can capture these outcomes.
+Open questions remain about whether reference bias substantially distorts comparisons across schools.
+Similar to previous studies, we include school fixed effects in all of our models, which helps reduce this and other potential sources of bias.
+However, as a result, our estimates are restricted to within-school comparisons of teachers and cannot be applied to inform the type of across-school comparisons that districts typically seek to make.
+There also are outstanding questions regarding the susceptibility of these measures to "survey" coaching when high-stakes incentives are attached.
+Such incentives likely would render teacher or self-assessments of students' attitudes and behaviors inappropriate.
+Some researchers have started to explore other ways to capture students' attitudes and behaviors, including objective performance-based tasks and administrative proxies such as attendance, suspensions, and participation in extracurricular activities (Hitt, Trivitt, & Cheng, 2016; Jackson, 2012; Whitehurst, 2016).
+This line of research shows promise but still is in its early phases.
+Further, although our modeling strategy aims to reduce bias due to non-random sorting of students to teachers, additional evidence is needed to assess the validity of this approach.

+Without first addressing these concerns, we believe that adding untested measures into accountability systems could lead to superficial and, ultimately, counterproductive efforts to support the positive development of students' attitudes and behaviors.